We are so excited about our new Ilve farmhouse stove! In this post, I am sharing what we like about this stove – and what we don’t.

 One day, I think I simply googled “farmhouse stove” and that I when I found the Ilve 30″ Nostalgie stove.
 Don’t worry if you have never heard of the Ilve brand – I hadn’t either.

-We definitely liked the look: a bit more feminine, beautiful colors, old-fashioned handrails, and pretty knobs.
+We definitely loved the look: a bit more feminine, beautiful colors, old-fashioned handrails, and pretty knobs.
 Then I spent more time researching if people had issues with them.
 I even contacted some Ilve stove owners on Instagram to see how they liked theirs.
 They all did and nobody reported any problems.

 Meet our white Ilve Nostalgie 30″ gas range